Who we are

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me”, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.

 If you edit or publish an article, an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.

 This is an article about a cookie monster.

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 The website plan we purchased included Google Analytics.
 Google Analytics collects data about who visits our site and where they’re coming from, and compiles it in a way that is useful for some people.
 We’re not using Google Analytics right now, but in theory we could, because it was included in our web plan, and they don’t let you buy those things piecemeal.

 Who we share your data with

 As we said, we aren’t in the business of brokering data.
-All the data we collect is either used by our website to work its sweet magic, or used by us internally to run the site or send newsletters.
+All the data we collect is either used by our website to work its sweet magic, used by Stripe to process your payment, or used by us internally to run the site or send out products and newsletters.
+If you order physical products from us, your mailing address may be shared with our fulfillment center, mail carriers, and any third party businesses they use to deliver our products.
 Apparently some information goes to Gravatar if you sign up with them.
 Like I said, we have no idea what’s going on with them, except for that business with the hashes.